-I am a teacher and doctoral student of mathematics, but a lifelong student of human nature.
 I seek to understand what is good and what is sad and what is true.
-When I’m not mathing or teaching, I enjoy writing about faith and culture, researching film and music history, reading great literature and philosophy, pretending to play the piano like Bruce Hornsby, writing the occasional poem, and editing the occasional film project.
+When I’m not teaching math, I enjoy writing about faith and culture, researching film and music history, reading great literature and philosophy, pretending to play the piano like Bruce Hornsby, writing the occasional poem, and editing the occasional film project.
 My interest in Pop Culture Things tends to be inversely proportional to the level of interest they generate among other people of my generation.
 I am, after all, a Young Fogey.

 I occasionally write theological reflections too—in a bad Anglican, high-Church Baptist sort of vein.
 You’ve all been warned.

 My opinions can be curiously strong, but I am always learning how to express them better.
 Though I retain little patience for post-modernists.
 Thanks for reading.
 You can find my freelance social commentary at The Stream and The Federalist, or sample some of my film criticism at Tyler Smith’s More Than One Lesson.
 Follow me on Facebook or Twitter, @EstherOfReilly.

 *That guitar breakdown in “Carry On, Wayward Son”

 *Men with Chests